 Other projects, not included below, may occur throughout the year due to public changes in land use, major equipment failures and customer requirements for commercial or industrial expansion which may require relocating or changing electrical facilities.

 To continue to provide reliable service, LES conducted a study of how to best address the aging underground cable system.
 In Lincoln, there are approximately 600 miles of cable that is 30 years or older without a spare duct.
 Spare duct is a plastic pipe installed in the ground for the future installation of new primary distribution cable as the existing cable reaches the end of its useful life.
 As a result of the study, LES launched a project in 2012 that installs duct adjacent to the existing cable that is 30 years or older using directional boring.

 The purpose of this project is to:

-LES will outline and discuss the areas impacted by the 2019 project at an open house Sept.
+LES outlined and discussed the areas impacted by the 2019 project at an open house Sept.
 6, 2018.

 For more information, email firstname.lastname@example.org or call the Duct Installation Project information line toll free at 1-800-939-5749.

 LES signed an agreement in February 2015 to purchase land for a new service center in southeast Lincoln.